How to Use the Paris Metro

 The Paris Metro has 16 lines (numbered 1 to 14 plus lines 3bis and 7bis) covering more than 200 kilometres.
 The network has more than 300 stations, which means that almost any point in the city is within walking distance of a metro station.

 Each line is numbered and associated with a colour for easy identification on a map.
-If you are visiting the city to see its museums, monuments or gardens, you will probably use a few key lines most often:
+If you are visiting the city to see its museums, monuments or gardens, you will probably use a few key lines most of the time:

 • Line 12: connects the Montmartre district and its Sacré-Cœur Basilica with the city centre.
 Its Concorde station drops you off next to the Tuileries Garden and a short walk from the Louvre and the Musée d'Orsay.